 A weeknight-friendly enchilada has to check a lot of boxes for me.
 You ready for the short list?
 Here we go.
 These enchiladas need to be knock-out delicious AND: easy to assemble, free from pre-cooking any components, a healthful alternative to all the heavy cheese versions out there, and, ideally, in the oven in less that ten minutes.
 That's the dream scenario.
 After some experimentation, I offer you these - quick, vegan enchiladas.

 They're tender enchiladas made with black beans, sweet potatoes, and a stealthy turmeric boost.
 There was also a focus on making a version that was plant-based and vegan (which is what you see here), but also easily adaptable.
 If you want to add a bit of feta to the filling here (if you're not vegan, of course) then go for it.
+These are also extra good topped with a bit of good guacamole.
 It's a recipe that should be able to accommodate much of what you might dream of rolling into a tortilla and baking until bubbly and golden.

 This recipe is similar in spirit to the Last Minute Lasagna a bunch of you have been making.
 In fact, I started working on both of those around the same time, so if you like one of them, give the other a try as well.

 A couple of notes, I wrote the recipe calling for canned winter squash - anything like pumpkin, sweet potato, or another winter squash will work.
 Whatever you and your family tends to like.
 I stumbled on a canned butternut squash during a spin through Trader Joe's, a while back, stocked up, and that is what you see pictured here.
 You can, of course, use squash you've roasted at home in place of canned - it just makes the process less quick ;)...

 Quick Vegan Enchiladas with Sweet Potato Sauce